 It is impossible to prepare for every scenario that can happen.
-But, by taking card of the basics like shelter, clean water, food, communications and self defense we can be better prepared than most.
+But, by taking care of the basics like shelter, clean water, food, communications and self defense we can be better prepared than most.

 I have always looked at preparedness as a form of insurance.
-But in this case, the insurance premiums and benefits go to me!
+But in this case, the insurance premiums AND benefits go to me!

 Whether it is from an act of Nature, a man made disaster or job loss, being prepared for SHTF can remove a lot of pressure from your life.